Robotics-BUT/BPC-PRP/src/2_labs/text/9_lab.md

 **Responsible:** Ing.
 Petr Šopák

-### Learning Objectives
+## Learning objectives

 **1) Understanding and working with LiDAR and/or Ultrasonic Sensors**
   -  Interpreting range data based on sensor principles
-  -  Visualizing live sensor output in RViz
+  -  Visualizing live sensor output in RViz2

 **2) Implementing basic Obstacle Detection**
   - Detecting nearby obstacles
   - Implementing basic obstacle avoidance strategy

-**3) Implementing Corridor following behavior**
+**3) Implementing corridor following behavior**

 --------------------------------------------------

 In the previous labs, you implemented **line following** — the robot follows a visible line on the floor.
 This method is useful in controlled environments, such as factory floors or predefined paths.
 However, **line following relies on the presence of artificial markings** and provides limited flexibility in more general environments.

-In this and next labs, you will begin working on **corridor following**, a more natural and scalable navigation strategy.
-Instead of relying on a line, the robot uses **range sensors** (LiDAR or ultrasonic) to perceive the environment and **stay centered between two walls or obstacles**, just like navigating a hallway.
+In this and the next labs, you will begin working on **corridor following**, a more natural and scalable navigation strategy.
+Instead of relying on a line, the robot uses **range sensors** (LiDAR or ultrasonic) to perceive the environment and **stay centered between two walls or obstacles**, like navigating a hallway.
 This approach is closer to what real autonomous robots do in indoor spaces, such as offices, hospitals, or warehouses.

 You will first learn how to **interpret range data** and **detect nearby obstacles**.
 Then, you will **implement a simple reactive controller that enables the robot to stay within a corridor**.

-## Understanding and working with LiDAR and/or Ultrasonic Sensors (Approx. 40 minutes)
+## Understanding and working with LiDAR and/or ultrasonic sensors (Approx. 40 minutes)

 In this part of the lab, you will get familiar with your chosen range sensor — either LiDAR or ultrasonic.
-You will explore how it measures distance, how the data is represented in ROS 2, and how to visualize it in RViz.
+You will explore how it measures distance, how the data is represented in ROS 2, and how to visualize it in RViz2.
 This will give you the foundation needed for obstacle detection and corridor following tasks in the rest of the lab.

 > For these labs, please **choose one type of range sensor** — either ultrasonic or LiDAR.
 You will work with the selected sensor throughout the exercises.
 > If you later decide to switch to the other sensor or want to use both for comparison or improvement, feel free to do so.